browserengineering/book/book/embeds.md

-Only [in 2016][renderingng-scrolling], for example, was Chromium able to achieve it, and even then, there turned out be a very long tail of more or less obscure bugs to fix involving different combinations of complex containing blocks, stacking order, scrolbars, transforms and other visual effects.
+Only [in 2016][renderingng-scrolling], for example, was Chromium able to achieve it, and even then, there turned out be a very long tail of more or less obscure bugs to fix involving different combinations of complex containing blocks, stacking order, scrollbars, transforms and other visual effects.
 :::